Slyce-Inc/hiuk_cordova_plugin/README.md

 ### iOS specifics
 * Supported methods: `initWithParameters`, `initWithAppId`, `startSetup`, `loginUserWithEmail`,  `logoutUser`, `launchTipsFlow`
 * initWithParameters, initWithAppId initiates SDK
-* startSetup allows to create account
+* startSetup allows to create a user account
-* launchTipsFlow fires tips screen
 * All methods return data in callbacks if needed
+* Plugin using some libraries from cocoapods with cordova-plugin-cocoapod-support